sixfeetup/scaf/README.md

 # 🚀 EXCITING NEWS! 🚀

-**Scaf has switched from Cookiecutter to Copier!** ✨
+**Scaf has evolved from a single template to a template manager!** ✨

-Scaf can now:
+With our switch from Cookiecutter to Copier, Scaf now:

-- 📥 Install any template from a GitHub repo
+- 📥 Installs any template from any GitHub repo
-- 🔄 Update existing projects installed from a Copier template
+- 🔄 Updates existing projects installed from Copier templates
+- 🌱 Empowers the community to create diverse app templates

 Currently available templates:

 - 🏗️ [Six Feet Up Full Stack Template](https://github.com/sixfeetup/scaf-fullstack-temlate.git)
 - 🪶 [Six Feet Up AWS Lambda App Template](https://github.com/sixfeetup/scaf-aws-lambda-app-template.git)

+We hope this inspires you to create and share your own templates!

 ---